 i.
 Childcare transfers may be granted on a space available basis if current childcare circumstances directly impact the student’s ability to attend their neighborhood school.
 In all cases supporting documentation will be required.
 Transportation will be the responsibility of the family.

 i.
 Students who move during the school year will be able to remain in their school for the remainder of the year.
 Families that wish to remain at the current school beyond the current year must apply for an in-district transfer for the following year at the time of the move.
-Student Placement will process the transfer request for the following year during the appropriate processing window.
+Student Placement will review these transfer requests at the time they are submitted.
 Transportation will be the responsibility of the family.

 i.
 A student may be granted a transfer on a space available basis if attendance in the neighborhood school will cause severe hardship.
 Severe hardship is defined as any condition that directly interferes with the student's ability to attend the neighborhood school.
 In all cases, supporting documentation will be required.
 Transportation will be the responsibility of the family.